adrinux/momod/README.md

 cp momod/templates/hosts.ini.template local/hosts.ini
 ```

-Edit hosts.ini and add your hosts (there are two servers defined for VMs set up with [Sausiq](https://github.com/adrinux/sausiq), feel free to modify or remove those).
+Edit hosts.ini and add your hosts (there are two servers defined for VMs set up with [Sausiq](https://github.com/adrinux/sausiq), feel free to remove those, they're not really useful beyond basic setup).
 Make sure your new hosts are part of the `[setup]` group as well as any other groups you'd like.

 Copy the group_vars and host_vars templates to local: